armulchandani/bulk-inserts/README.md

 1. Hibernate **sequential** inserts with **auto generated** value for primary key
    Time : 75.959

-   	*Here it's important to note that for each value of primary key, hibernate issues a select query to retrieve unique from a sequence so it takes too much time as compared 	  	to other tests.*
+   	*Here it's important to note that for each value of primary key, hibernate issues a select query to retrieve unique value from a sequence so it takes too much time as    compared to other tests.*

 2. Hibernate **sequential** inserts with program assigned value for primary key
    Time : 13.802